 - i.
-Complete maintenance on all screens. - ii.
+Removal of STSs may begin Monday of the third week of December. - ii.
+Complete maintenance on all screens. - iii.
 Inspect STSs prior to installation and operate one trial run (dogged off on deck) to ensure proper operation.
-Log trial run. - iii.
+Log trial run. - iv.
 Inspect all VBSs at least once per year with underwater video camera.
 Repair as needed.